Site Last Updated

 • Victory against Formby in the NWCL Challenge Cup final in 2012-13 brought the club its first winners' trophy

-• The Linnets Ladies landed a Cheshire Women's League double of championship and Challenge Cup in 2015-16
+• The Linnets Ladies landed a Cheshire Women's League double of championship and Challenge Cup in 2015-16.
+They retained the Challenge Cup in 2016-17.

 • The junior section has grown beyond all recognition with more than 400 boys and girls now sporting its yellow and green colours

-• The club's successful main sponsorship deal with specialist recruitment company The Millbank Group, is now in its sixth year with two more seasons to run on the current deal which includes shirt sponsorship and stadium naming rights.
+• The club's successful main sponsorship deal with specialist recruitment company The Millbank Group, is now in its seventh year of the current deal which includes shirt sponsorship and stadium naming rights.

 Back to the beginning – the formation of Runcorn Linnets